 - Temperature and symptom screening protocols are in place for all patients and staff.

-- Social distancing strategies have been implemented to ensure that patients and staff maintain proper distance from one another at all times.
+- Physical distancing strategies have been implemented to ensure that patients and staff maintain proper distance from one another at all times.

 - Cleaning service contracts have been reviewed for additional support.